 Talk to your doctor about birth control

 Birth control alone should not be used for acne treatment, but it may help clear up your skin when used in combination with other treatments.

 How can Pandia Health help?

-Disclaimer: The above information is for informational purposes only and is NOT a substitute for professional medical advice.
-Always seek the advice of your doctor or healthcare provider before starting or changing treatment.
+Disclaimer: The above information is for general informational purposes only and is NOT a substitute for professional medical advice.
+Always seek the advice of your doctor or healthcare provider before starting or changing acne treatment.